 - Understanding an entity requires understanding the system it belongs to.

-Thus, the unicist ontology defines things by their function within a broader system, not in isolation.
+Thus, the unicist ontology defines things by their functionality within a unified field.

 c) Emulation of Nature’s Intelligence

-The discovery is grounded in the ontogenetic intelligence of nature, which structures all entities based on three integrated components:
+The development of unicist ontology is based on the unicist ontogenetic logic that is grounded in the ontogenetic intelligence of nature, which structures all entities based on three integrated components:

 - Purpose: What the entity is designed to achieve.